Optimizing

 What we’ve done

-We began with infrastructure and deliverability.
+We started with infrastructure.
 Each community was moved into Mailmodo, sender accounts were authenticated, lists were cleaned, and all the technical gaps that had undermined deliverability were closed.
-For the first time, Sniper Club, Whale Room, and Front Runners were running from clean, branded accounts with professional setups that guaranteed members actually saw the campaigns.
+For the first time, Whale Room and Front Runners were running from clean, branded accounts with professional setups that guaranteed members actually saw the campaigns.
+Domain reputation was rebuilt, bounce rates dropped, and emails started landing in inboxes instead of spam folders.

 From there, we established a weekly operating rhythm.
-Every Monday, our team met with the Banter leadership to align on campaigns, priorities, and special promotions.
-Throughout the week, we were embedded with the creators themselves: jumping into Discord chats with Sheldon for Sniper Club, working directly with Kyle on Whale Room’s institutional data-driven insights, and sourcing analysis from Ran and Joseph for Front Runners.
-This hands-on model meant that emails were not delayed or watered down.
-They came straight from the personalities members trusted, and they hit inboxes in time to match the pace of the markets.
+Every Monday, our team met with Banter leadership to align on campaigns, priorities, and special promotions.
+Throughout the week, we were embedded with the creators themselves: working directly with Kyle on Whale Room's institutional data-driven insights, sourcing analysis from Ran and Joseph for Front Runners, and coordinating with Sheldon when cross-promotions made sense.
+This hands-on model meant emails came straight from the personalities members trusted and hit inboxes in time to match the pace of the markets.

-Design was another major shift.
+Design became a major differentiator.
 Before Valiant, most emails were plain or inconsistent.
 We created dedicated template systems for each community to match their identity and audience.
-Sniper Club leaned on vibrant colors and energetic visuals to mirror Sheldon’s personality and his live sessions.
-Whale Room’s designs highlighted charts, data visuals, and a more professional look that resonated with serious traders.
-Front Runners’ templates carried a clean, authoritative tone, reinforcing the credibility of Ran and Joseph for their older, more fundamental-focused audience.
-Each design was mobile-first, easy to scan, and structured around strong calls to action.
+Whale Room's designs highlighted charts, data visuals, and a professional look that resonated with serious traders managing real capital.
+Front Runners' templates carried a clean, authoritative tone with bright green accents and sharp typography, reinforcing the credibility of Ran and Joseph for their research-focused, older demographic.
+Each design was mobile-first, easy to scan, and structured around strong calls to action that drove conversions.

 Beyond campaigns, we layered in full lifecycle automation.
-Every subscriber was greeted with a proper welcome sequence that educated them on how to get started.
-Cancellation and churn win-back flows created second chances to re-engage members who were leaving.
-Event promotions tied into big moments, like trading competitions or Father’s Day webinars, and reactivation campaigns ensured inactive members were reminded of the value they were missing.
-This gave each community not just front-end campaigns, but a retention system running in the background.
+Every subscriber was greeted with a proper welcome sequence that educated them on how to get started, introduced key features, and set expectations for value delivery.
+Cancellation and churn winback flows created second chances to re-engage members who were leaving, offering tailored discounts and highlighting what they'd miss.
+Reactivation campaigns ensured inactive members were reminded of recent wins, new features, and the community momentum they were missing out on.
+This gave each community not just front-end campaigns, but a retention system running in the background without manual intervention.

-In short, Valiant transformed Crypto Banter’s communities from scattered, personality-driven promotions into scalable, structured marketing machines.
-For the first time, Sniper Club, Whale Room, and Front Runners had reliable campaigns, professional designs, and lifecycle journeys that kept members engaged long after the initial sale.
+Since partnering in Q3 2024, Crypto Banter's communities have transformed from scattered, personality-driven promotions into scalable, structured marketing machines.
+For the first time, Whale Room and Front Runners have reliable campaigns, professional designs, and lifecycle journeys that keep members engaged long after the initial sale.
+The infrastructure is built, the system is running, and we continue to optimize and scale their email engine as they grow.

 More work we’ve made for